You wave goodbye to your previous client and swallow a gulp of air nervously awaiting your next meeting.

 Don’t answer the question.
-Doing so will decrease your chances of of making the sale or disable you from selling a bigger package than the client initially thinks they want.
+Doing so will decrease your chances of of making the sale or disable you from selling a bigger package than the client initially thinks he wants.
 This article is a 5-step system on how to sell personal training services for your sales meeting.
 It’s tried and tested.

 Selling Personal Training Step 1: “What is it you want to achieve?”

 The client has taken time out of their busy day to come see you.
-You are in the position of power and should be controlling the conversation, not them.
-Immediately after small talk ask him or her, “what is it you want to achieve” and shut up.
-It shifts control and focus to put you in the drivers seat.
+You are in the position of power and should be controlling the conversation, not the other way around.
+Immediately after small talk, ask him or her: “What is it that you want to achieve?” and shut up.
+It shifts control and focus to put you in the driver’s seat.

 Listen to what the person tells you and take careful notes.
 (Have a pad of paper and pen ready.
-Active note-taking is important in making the client feel that you care.)
+Active note-taking is important to making the client feel that you care.)

-When the client stops talking wait for a count of 5, in silence.
-Usually they will start back up but if they keep quiet ask if there is a specific reason why he or she is coming to you.
-While he or she is talking listen carefully to their emotional reasons for sitting in the chair across from you.
-Why do they want to lose 5lbs?
+When the client stops talking, wait for a count of 5, in silence.
+Usually, they will start back up, but if they keep quiet, ask if there is a specific reason why he or she is coming to you.
+While he or she is talking, listen carefully to their emotional reasons for sitting in the chair across from you.
+Why do they want to lose 5 pounds?
 Always remember that emotion is what drives action.

 Once you know what the client wants to achieve, you can sketch out a path for him or her.

-It’s important during these initial meetings to be quiet and let the client speak.
-Often, all that I’ll do is ask questions and paraphrase their answers.
+It’s important that during these initial meetings you be quiet and let the client speak.
+Often, all that I’ll do are ask questions and paraphrase their answers.
 Make sure you ask every potential client the following before moving on:

 - Any injuries?